intel/e2eAIOK/e2eAIOK/deltatuner/README.md

 ## More examples on Fine-tuning other LLMs

-Please refer to [example page](https://github.com/intel-innersource/frameworks.bigdata.AIDK/tree/deltatuner/example) for more use cases on fine-tuning other LLMs with the help of DeltaTuner.
+Please refer to [example page](https://github.com/intel/e2eAIOK/tree/main/example) for more use cases on fine-tuning other LLMs with the help of DeltaTuner.

 # Model supported matrix

 ## Causal Language Modeling
-### Causal Language Modeling

 | Model        | LoRA | SSF  |
 |--------------| ---- | ---- |
 | GPT-2        |  |  |